My American Eclipse

 By sunset, a few cars had come and gone, checking the place out.
 But it was clear that no-one else was going to park overnight.
 I was already uncomfortable, too old for sleeping in cars.
 So, eventually, I gave in and drove the hundred miles back to my hotel at Lava Hot Springs, got some proper food, had a soak in the spa, parked the Jeep for a clean getaway and went to sleep in a bed.
 But not for long.

 I had set my alarm for three, but I needn’t have bothered.
-By two – still nine hours before the show – car doors were slamming and engines were roaring.
-I dragged myself out under starry skies, woke the reception lady up, grabbed a coffee and hit the road.
+By two – still nine hours before the show – car doors slammed and engines roared as eclipse chasers competed for the earliest start.
+I dragged myself out under starry skies, woke the reception lady up, grabbed a coffee and hit the road too.
 I had to leave by the back of town to miss the queues already forming.
 I contemplated trying to find that dirt road, but decided to risk going back on the interstate.
 It was a good decision.

 I set my camera on the roof of the Jeep and took some test shots, then stood alone in the dark, listening to the Snake rustle.
 I waited and waited.
 The sun rose over the trestle bridge and turned the river a steely blue at last.
 Cars and people and motorhomes started to arrive, a few at first, then crowds.
 It’s a cliché, but everyone was so friendly and we had a great time.
 The anticipation was intense.